Home Sleep Apnea Tests: Singular Sleep's 6 Most Frequently Asked Questions Regarding Setting Up and Using Your Home Sleep Study Kit

 5. How do I get the test back to you?
 Do I have to take the return box to the post office, or can I just drop it in a mailbox?

-When you received the home sleep test in the mail, the outer package contained a smaller box inside, in which the test was packed.
-This smaller box is the prepaid, pre-labeled return box.
-After you have used the test, just place it back into the return box along with the instructions, seal it, and send it back to us.
-You don’t have to place a label, address, or postage on the return box; we have already done that for you.
+When you received the home sleep test in the mail, the outer package contained a second white envelope and a smaller box inside, in which the test was packed.
+This second envelope is the prepaid, pre-labeled return package.
+After you have used the test, just place it back into the cardboard box along with the instructions and seal it.
+Then, please place the sealed box inside the pre-labeled envelope, seal securely, and send it back to us.
+You don’t have to place a label, address, or postage on the return envelope; we have already done that for you.

 6. How long will it be before I get my results, and how will they be given to me?

 From the time you place the return box in the mail, it should reach us in 3 business days.
-Once we receive it, we can usually have your results ready for you within 24-48 hours.
+Once we receive it, we can usually have your results ready for you within 1-2 business days.
 When the results report is ready, our staff will send you an e-mail containing a secure link to the report, which can be printed, saved, or downloaded.